+The figure above illustrates the geometry on a horizontal plane.
+The origin of the coordinate system is taken at the display.
+The problem can be seen as the x-axis being a frosted glass and how the object is mapped onto the frosted glass as seen from the 2 different viewpoints.

+The z-coordinate points towards the viewer.
+The central image is assumed to be viewed by the left-eye which is located at (0,D).
+A right-eye image can now be created by selecting a new viewpoint at location (xB,D).
+Figure shows that the same object point (xp, zp) is shifted to the right on the display.
+This effect is called screen parallax.

+Let xL denote the coordinate of the left-eye view and let xR denote the coordinate of the right-eye view for that object on the display.
+Using equal triangles, the following equation applies:

+xLD=xpD-zp

+And

+xR-xBD=xp-xBD- zp

+From the previous:

+xL-xR-xBD=xBD- zp

+So the parallax p= xR-xL is given by:

+p=xB1-DD-zp

+Equation (A-4) indicates that, in its exact formulation, parallax is a non-linear function of the z-coordinate.

 CHANGE #2

-6.8.1.6 Storage of RGBD content in ISOBMFF
+6.8.1.6 Storage of RGBD content

+6.8.1.6.1 General

+In terms of depth coding, there are two approaches documented in this clause that are:

+Coding of depth value(e.g. in MPEG-C part 3 and other RGBD format, see 6.8.1.6.2)

+Coding of the inverse of the depth value (e.g. in MPEG-I MIV, see 6.8.1.6.3)

-6.8.1.6.1 Current State
+6.8.1.6.2 Current State in ISOBMFF

 Currently ISO Base Media File Format (ISOBMFF) supports accompanying video with depth via auxiliary tracks – with reference_type as ’auxl’ or ‘vdep’ (or both).
 This allows to signal a texture video track along with a depth map video track.
 However, further metadata is needed to be able to interpret the depth map pixels.
 To this end, ISO/IEC 23002-3 “Representation of auxiliary video and supplemental information” defines such metadata, e.g. stride, near/far plane, to be carried as item of type ‘auvd’ in the auxiliary video metadata of ISOBMFF spec.
 These two specifications combined merely provide a partial solution for a RGBD storage and would require further specification in order to ensure interoperability for the applications targeted in MeCAR, e.g. split rendering.

+For calculating the near and far planes the depth parameters nkfar and nknear are used, having the following syntax: